-The School of Computing, Electronics and Mathematics (SoCEM) invite BTech and BE students in their eighth semester who are taking courses in the areas of electronics; robotics; computer science or electrical engineering to join the second semester in Plymouth in January/February 2020 to complete a project alongside our own BEng students.
+The School of Engineering, Computing and Mathematics (SECaM) invite BTech and BE students in their eighth semester who are taking courses in the areas of electronics; robotics; computer science or electrical engineering to join the second semester in Plymouth in January/February 2020 to complete a project alongside our own BEng students.

 This year, nominated students will be able to apply for one of our proposed projects listed below.